American Association of University Women, Joplin Chapter (Collection #187 – 12 Boxes)

 Spring River Inn (Collection #153 – 1 Folder)

 A promotional card for the Spring River Inn of Riverton, Kansas, that gives a history of the area where the Inn was located.

 Spooklight Collection (Collection #126 – 1 Folder)

-Various pamphlets and copies of magazine articles about the Spooklight, or Hornet Spook Light, in Newton County, Missouri, including “The Hornet Ghost Light: One of Nature’s Unexplained Mysteries,” published by the Neosho Chamber of Commerce in the 1960s.
+Pamphlets and copies of magazine and newspapers articles about the Spooklight, or Hornet Spook Light, in Newton County, Missouri, including "The Hornet Ghost Light: One of Nature's Unexplained Mysteries,"; published by the Neosho Chamber of Commerce in the 1960s.

 Sports Show (Collection #164 – 1 Box)